Auto Accident Settlements

 CSA Gets Client $125K Beyond Policy Limits

-Insurance giant American Family tried hard to pay far less than a liability motorist claim was worth and paid dearly for it – thanks to CSA Litigation Attorney Roger Griffin.
+Insurance giant American Family tried hard to pay far less than a liability motorist claim was worth and paid dearly for it.
 American Family was only offering $7,200 for the Firm’s Saratoga Springs client for his severe neck injury, despite the fact the medical costs were close to $50,000.
-The insurance company claimed the neck injury was related to prior lower-back injury, which Roger countered with a doctor’s assessment proving the two injuries were unrelated.
+The insurance company claimed the neck injury was related to prior lower-back injury, which we countered with a doctor’s assessment proving the two injuries were unrelated.
 Despite that proof, American Family continued to undervalue the claim, which opened up the insurance company for a possible bad faith claim.
-The case went to mediation and American Family caved to Griffin's demands and the client accepted a final offer of $175,000 – $125,000 beyond the defendant’s policy limits.
-Says Roger, "This was a team effort across the entire Firm – everyone from Intake to Litigation provided valuable assistance.
+The case went to mediation and American Family caved to our demands and the client accepted a final offer of $175,000 – $125,000 beyond the defendant’s policy limits.
+This attorney said, “This was a team effort across the entire Firm – everyone from Intake to Litigation provided valuable assistance.
 Our client is very appreciative of our hard work on his behalf.”